-1 INTRODUCTION
+INTRODUCTION

-- 1.1 The general requirements that testing and calibration laboratories have to meet if they wish to demonstrate that they operate to a quality system, are technically competent and are able to generate technically valid results are contained within ISO/IEC 17025:2005.
+- 1.1 The general requirements that testing and calibration laboratories have to meet if they wish to demonstrate that they operate to a quality system, are technically competent and are able to generate technically valid results are contained within ISO/IEC 17025:2017.
 This international standard forms the basis for international laboratory accreditation and in cases of differences in interpretation remains the authoritative document at all times.
-M3003 is not intended as a prescriptive document, and does not set out to introduce additional requirements to those in ISO/IEC 17025:2005 but to provide amplification and guidance on the current requirements within the international standard. - 1.2 The purpose of these guidelines is to provide policy on the evaluation and reporting of measurement uncertainty for testing and calibration laboratories.
-Related topics, such as evaluation of compliance with specifications, are also included.
-A number of worked examples are included in order to illustrate how practical implementation of the principles involved can be achieved. - 1.3 The guidance in this document is based on information in the Guide to the Expression of Uncertainty in Measurement[1], hereinafter referred to as the GUM.
+M3003 is not intended as a prescriptive document and does not set out to introduce additional requirements to those in ISO/IEC 17025:2017 but to provide amplification and guidance on the current requirements within the international standard. - The purpose of these guidelines is to provide policy on the evaluation and reporting of measurement uncertainty for testing and calibration laboratories.
+Related topics, such as evaluation of conformity with specifications, are also included.
+A number of worked examples are included in order to illustrate how practical implementation of the principles involved can be achieved.
+Further practical guidance for Medical Laboratories meeting requirements of ISO 15189 is provided in ISO TC 20914 [7]. - The guidance in this document is based on information in the Guide to the Expression of Uncertainty in Measurement ^[1], hereinafter referred to as the GUM.
 M3003 is consistent with the GUM both in methodology and terminology.
 It does not, however, preclude the use of other methods of uncertainty evaluation that may be more appropriate to a specific discipline.
 For example, the use of Bayesian statistics is becoming recognised as being particularly useful in certain areas of testing. - 1.4 M3003 is aimed both at the beginner and at those more experienced in the subject of measurement uncertainty.
 In order to address the needs of an audience with a wide spectrum of experience, the subject is introduced in relatively straightforward terms and gives details of the basic concepts involved.
-Cross-references are made to a number of Appendices, where more detailed information is presented for those who wish to obtain a deeper understanding of the subject. - 1.5 Edition 2 of M3003 is a complete revision of the previous issue and it is impractical to list all the changes in detail.
-Some of the more notable changes or additions are as follows: - 1.5.1 An overview of the basic concepts relating to uncertainty evaluation is given in Section 2 to introduce these ideas to those new to the subject.
-This is then expanded upon in Section 3, which gives more formal detail. - 1.5.2 ISO/IEC 17025:2005 criteria, which were not in place when Edition 1 was published, have been considered. - 1.5.3 A section on derivation of the measurement model has been included. - 1.5.4 Concepts are accompanied by simple worked examples as they are introduced. - 1.5.5 A number of diagrams illustrating the concepts have been included. - 1.5.6 Further detail has been included regarding dominant contributions. - 1.5.7 The subject of compliance with specification has been explored in more detail.
+Cross-references are made to a number of Appendices, where more detailed information is presented for those who wish to obtain a deeper understanding of the subject. - 1.5 The following changes have been made since the publication of M3003 Edition 3: - 1.5.1 Throughout the document there are minor editorial changes typographical and layout changes.
+These aim to improve the clarify of material and its presentation. - 1.5.2 Example K1 has been slightly updated: K1.1 has a revised measurement equation and clarifies the meaning of two of the terms; K1.3 clarifies the treatment of drift in this example; K1.7 clarifies the treatment of repeatability. - 1.5.3 Example K5 has been slightly updated: K5.4 has been amended to better reflect common experience - 1.5.4 Edition 3 section M3 is no longer included, Edition 3 section M4 now becomes Edition 4 section M3 and has been slightly updated. - 1.5.5 Several of the references have been updated.